own-ai/ownai/README.md

 source venv/bin/activate
 ```

-4. Install ownAI:
+4. Install requirements:
 ```
-pip install -e .
+pip install -r requirements.txt
 ```

-5. Configure the server by editing the `instance/config.py` file.
+5. Configure the server by copying the `.env.template` file to `.env` and then editing the `.env` file.

 6. Initialize the database:
 ```